-From re-using passwords across multiple sites and apps, never checking credit reports or customer service credentials, or sharing personal information online – new data shows that Americans continue to overshare and expose themselves to seasonal security scares.
+From re-using passwords across multiple sites and apps, never checking credit reports or customer service credentials, or sharing personal information online – new data shows that Americans continue to overshare and expose themselves to seasonal security scares

-Charlotte, N.C., November 20, 2019 – In advance of the peak shopping season, a new study from payment compliance provider, PCI Pal shows that millions of Americans continue to over-indulge in risky behaviours – both online and on the phone.
+Charlotte, N.C., November 20, 2019 – In advance of the peak shopping season, a new study from payment compliance provider, PCI Pal shows that millions of Americans continue to over-indulge in risky behaviors – both online and on the phone.

-While almost half (49%) of Americans have reportedly been the victims of cybercrime, the study concludes that fears of fraud have not done enough to significantly change consumer behaviours.
+While almost half (49%) of Americans have reportedly been the victims of cybercrime, the study concludes that fears of fraud have not done enough to significantly change consumer behaviors.
 The data identified the seven seasonal security ‘sins’ more likely to spread misery than merriment during this year’s festive shopping season.

 The Seven Seasonal Security Sins ranked: